-Water rescue incident Monday on Lake Wylie in York County, officials say
+2 girls hurt after watercraft crash requiring rescue on Lake Wylie, officials say

-Emergency officials in York County were called to an incident on Lake Wylie Monday evening, officials said.
+Two people were rescued from Lake Wylie Monday evening, officials said.

-The incident was dispatched as a water rescue , said Trent Faris, spokesman for the York County Sheriff's Office.
+The names of the two people rescued were not available.
+Both people were transported to a hospital for medical treatment, said Trish Startup, York County spokesperson.

+Newport firefighters, York County Sheriff's Office deputies, Piedmont Medical Center EMS crews, and Carolina Dive and Rescue responded, Startup said.

-The location was off Allison Creek Road at the lake just east of S.C.
+The incident location was off Allison Creek Road at the lake just east of S.C.
 274, also called Hands Mill Highway, said Chuck Haynes, York County Emergency Management Director.

 S.C.
-Department of Natural Resources officials were also on scene, according to fire department officials.
+Department of Natural Resources officials were also on scene.

 The incident is the third in three days on Lake Wylie.
 The lake straddles the state lines of South Carolina and North Carolina.